 Key differences between linear equations and inequalities include the number of possible solutions and how they're graphed.

 A linear equation is any equation involving one or two variables whose exponents are one.
 In the case of one variable, one solution exists for the equation.
 For example, with

 A linear inequality is any statement involving one or two variables whose exponents are one, where inequality rather than equality is the center of focus.
 For instance, with

-If the inequality were x ?
-2y + 3, these same linear solutions would exist in addition to (3, -1), (3, -2) and (3, -3), where multiple solutions can exist for the same value of x or the same value of y only for inequalities.
+multiple solutions would exist, for example (3, -1), (3, -2), (3, -3) and many others, where more than one solution can exist for the same value of x or the same value of y only for inequalities.
 The first number in each pair is the x value and the second is the y value.

 The graph of linear inequalities include a dashed line if they are greater than or less than but not equal to.
 Linear equations, on the other hand, include a solid line in every situation.
 Moreover, linear inequalities include shaded regions whereas linear equations do not.

 The complexity of linear inequalities outweighs the complexity of linear equations.
 While the latter involves simple slope and intercept analysis, the former (linear inequalities) also involves deciding where to shade in the graph as you account for the additional set of solutions.

 About the Author

 Sky Smith has been writing on psychology, electronics, health and fitness since 2002 for various online publications.
 He graduated from the University of Florida with honors in 2005, earning a Bachelor of Science in psychology and statistics with a minor in math.